 - Drag the active Mount Cook 3D view tab and drop it on the right-hand docking target that appears.

-When the view is docked, the map and scene display side by side.
+When the view is docked in its new position, the map and scene display side by side.

 - On the ribbon, click the View tab.
-In the Link group, click the Link Views drop-down menu, and click Center and Scale .
+In the Link group, click the Link Views drop-down arrow, and click Center and Scale .

-The map and scene pan, zoom, and even rotate together.
+The map and scene pan, zoom, and rotate together.

 You can also navigate in the map view.
 The map and scene continue to navigate together.

-- On the View tab, in the Link group, click the selected Link Views button to unlink the views.
+- On the View tab, in the Link group, click Link Views to unlink the views.

 - Pan or zoom in either view to confirm that the views are unlinked.